 Do you mean to hire a director or a VP?
 If you don’t know for sure, you may discover it after you post and see applicants come in.
 We had this experience, developing and posting for a director-level role.
 As resumes poured in, we saw that many candidates indeed met the requirements of a director, but still weren’t at the level that we expected.
 We made the choice to elevate the title—in this case, we made the role more suited to what skill gap we really needed to fill.

-We recently hired for a management-level post, and the role was open for a long period of time—in part because of the flooded candidate market, and in part because we just weren’t finding what we wanted.
+We recently hired for a management-level post, and the role was open for a long period of time—in part because of the candidate market, and in part because we just weren’t finding what we wanted.
 For this particular role, we got over 1,200 applicants before we closed submission.
 We knew that we needed to set a high standard for narrowing down such a massive pool.
-Here’s what we did.
+Here's how we did that.

 Cut for not following guidelines